imahdio/HTML-Essential-Training/08-Putting It All Together/README.md

 ## The HTML page
 >-HTML files are key building block of the web.
 -a user goes to a URL, hitting that URL sends a request for an HTML file, a server returns a single HTML file, the browser reads the HTML file and does what it says.
 -Text frequently is stored in a database or multiple static files often pull together the last millisecond, custom for each user.
-Visual styling is in CSS files, JavaScript is in separate JavaScript files, plus the images , video, audio files, advertisements.
+Visual styling is in CSS files, JavaScript is in separate JavaScript files, plus the images, video, audio files, advertisements.
 -When the browser gets html file, it immediately starts reading it from top to bottom and starts to do what it says.
 -Once the HTML file is built, there are several key parts that every web page must have.
 >1.
-First, the file must start with a `<!doctype html>` , This little statement declares which era this HTML file is from.
+First, the file must start with a `<!doctype html>`, This little statement declares which era this HTML file is from.
 So by including this one, we tell the browser this is a modern web page, cut it with modern best practices.
 >2.
 Then, we wrap everything else on the page with an `<html lang="en-US" dir="ltr">` element to declare which language we're going to use and in which direction the content should flow.
 >3.
-Then inside `<html>` element , you have two major parts where everything goes.
+Then inside `<html>` element, you have two major parts where everything goes.
 The `<head>` and the `<body>`.
 The `<head>` is for all the metadata, all the stuff about the document that a browser needs to know but will not be displayed on the page.
 >4. the `body` element contains the information and content that will be displayed on the page.
 ![image](https://user-images.githubusercontent.com/64577273/147146582-fac40800-eaab-4e15-b1db-8cca1a198a53.png)

 implicit-suggested though not directly expressed

-pull together-cooperate in a task or undertaking , to work hard as a group in order to achieve something
+pull together-cooperate in a task or undertaking, to work hard as a group in order to achieve something

 mishmash-a confused mixture, a badly organized mixture